aforlorncat1/Recode-AR-CRUD/README.md

-After your migration is ready run `rake db:migrate` to migrate your table and `rake db:migrate SINATRA_ENV=test` to migrate a test database so you will be able to run `learn`
+After your migration is ready run `rake db:migrate` to migrate your table and `rake db:migrate SINATRA_ENV=test` to migrate a test database.

 ### Tests

-Run `rspec` or `learn` to see the tests.
+Run `rspec` to see the tests.
 To make them pass open `movie_controller.rb` and complete each method.
 It will help to open `spec/models/movie_spec.rb` to see exactly what each spec is testing for.